ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 1. Else the type is invalid, in which case the Leader MUST abort the aggregation job.

-When the Leader stores the `out_share`, it MUST also store the report ID for replay protection.
+When the Leader updates a batch bucket based on `out_share`, it MUST also store the report ID for replay protection.

 (Note: Since VDAF preparation completes in a constant number of rounds, it will never be the case that some reports are completed and others are not.)